killjoyangel/Hound-Town/README.md

 # Project-3-Unit-23

-As a user, I would like to meet other pet owners and post and find pet events in my area.
-The concept was to design a doggie play date app that displays the pet information, allows the user to submit + post events, have a place for the user to find pet events in a desired area and to contact pet owners and arrange playdates.
+Welcome to Hound Town!
+A safe space to meet other pet owners and post and find pet events in your area.

+The concept was to design a doggie play date app that displays the pet information, allows the user to submit and  post events, a place for the user to find pet events in a desired area and to contact pet owners and arrange playdates.

 # Table of Contents
 1. [Title](Title)